 - Zimmerman Pine Moth

-Ips Beetles are bark beetles that develop under the bark of Pine and Spruce trees.
+Ips beetles are Evergreen tree insects that develop under the bark of Pine and Spruce trees.
 They damage the trees by producing tunnels that girdle the tree.
 Eleven species of Ips Beetles reside in Colorado.
 Ips beetles attack stressed trees.
 However, they will feed on healthy Pines and Spruces during outbreaks or droughts.
 Small round exit holes in the bark of infested trees indicate the beetles have completed their development and left to find new trees to attack.

 Just the Facts